 红包 (Hóngbāo / Red Envelopes) are very important gifts during Chinese New Year, weddings, birthdays, and other special occasions!
 The color red represents energy, happiness and good luck; therefore, to gift a red envelope is to wish the recipient good fortune.
-We’ve created an easy-to-DIY 红包 that you can make with your kids!
+As usual, we are happy to share our free printable 红包 that you can make with your kids!
 The lucky Chinese red envelope printables are available in simplified and traditional Chinese.
-At the end of the post, you can find 6 tips for preparing 红包 as a gift at the end of the post!
+At the end of the post, you can find 6 tips for presenting 红包 as a gift to family and friends.

 The first 7 pages of the printable red envelopes have the following characters:

 - 寿 or 壽 (Shòu / Longevity)

 - 好 (Hǎo / Good)

 Since we are a Christian family, and I have thus included 4 Chinese Christian blessings:

 - 福杯滿溢 / 福杯满溢 (Fú bēi mǎn yì / May your cup overflow with blessings)